-of EMA companies are using low-code and for 20 percent it is already a key component of the software development strategy.
+of EMA companies are using low-code and for 20 percent it strategy.

 While 14 percent are still in the evaluation phase, almost a quarter of companies have already implemented initial projects and another 33 percent of companies plan to integrate low-code development within the next few years.